khoeger/khoeger.github.io/_posts/2022-11-7-FallResidencyBethanyArtsCommunity.markdown

 Others were related to imagery I just found interesting.
 I was not yet sure if I was trying to convey a particular narrative while taking pictures, so took a wide variety of photos.
 One such photo was of both sides of an abandoned gender reveal balloon caught in a tree at the Waterfront.
-Gender reveals make me uncomfortable because I think of so many friends who's lives have been made difficult by social constraints related to gender.
+Gender reveals make me uncomfortable because I think of so many friends whose lives have been made difficult by social constructions of gender.
 Therefore, I took the photo, enhanced colors until it was hard to tell which side was meant to represent which gender.
 See both sides of the balloon, with color corrections, below.
 ![Two pictures of a color corrected gender reveal balloon next to each other.
 One picture has tree branches below, a very light sky, and an balloon with a question mark in blue, green, with the top in red.
 The other balloon has a deeper blue sky, with a question mark in blue and pink. ]({{"assets//img//2022//11//bac_balloonsTogether.jpg" | absolute_url }})